lukaszlenart/struts-mini-book/manuscript/3_basic-configuration.md

 You must just reference an existing stack that was defined in this package or in any other parent package.
 This means if you have an action `hello` without interceptors definition, the default interceptor reference will be used.
 I will show an example later when I will be presenting an action's configuration.

-Another default-* is `<default-action-ref/>` which tells framework which action execute if none match the request in the package.
+Another default-* is `<default-action-ref/>` which tells framework which action to execute if none match the request in the package.
 You can think of this default action as an `index.html` file which is by default served by a web server.
 The default action reference has the same purpose, framework will execute the default action if request matched package's namespace but no action.

 ```
 <default-action-ref name="index"/>